koendv/openscad-raspberrypi/README.md

 ```
 ./OpenSCAD-armhf.AppImage
 ```
 Run the AppImage on a clean install of the operating system to check all dependencies have been caught.

 # Debugging
-In case of problems, try running
+In case of shared library problems, try comparing the output of
 ```
-LD_DEBUG=libs appimagetool-armhf.AppImage -n $INSTALL_ROOT
+LD_DEBUG=libs ./OpenSCAD-armhf.AppImage
 ```
-and comparing the output with the output of
+with the output of
 ```
 LD_DEBUG=libs ./openscad
 ```